-Organizational Learning
+Organizational Learning and Leadership

-The Organizational Learning program is designed for people who are interested in and/or responsible for training in corporate, government, or service environments.
-Students take 18 hours of courses that provide them with a foundation in adult learning, organizational development, instructional design, and research.
-Then, depending upon their career goals and personal aspirations, students select an additional 18 hours of course work in three content areas: Instructional Technology, Adult Education, and Organizational Development.
-This selection is done in consultation with the Program Advisor so the program is tailor made for the student.
-It is important to note that Instructional Technology courses are taught only online.
+The Organizational Learning and Leadership concentration is designed for people who are interested in leadership roles and/or are responsible for training in corporate, government, or service environments.
+Students take 24 hours of courses that provide them with a foundation in general and adult learning, organizational development, organizational leadership, instructional design, and research.
+Then, depending upon their career goals and personal aspirations, students select an additional 12 hours of course work in one of four focus areas: Adult Education, Organizational Development, Organizational Leadership, and Instructional Technology.
+Other focus areas may be considered, but must be approved by the Education Graduate Advisor.

-Requirements for the Master's degree with a concentration in Organizational Learning: Core Courses (12 hours; see M.Ed. and M.A. degrees)
+Requirements for the Master's degree with a concentration in Organizational Leadership and Learning: Core Courses Requirements (12 semester hours)